psychofield256/GamerProject/python/README.md

 This is the python version of the Gamer Project.

 ## Requirements
-The needed libraries are:
+The needed libraries is json, the default python lib.
-* json
-To install these, you can use pip: `pip install bunch json`
+The game was made in python 3.5, but I didn't use any specific 3.5 functionnality, and every 3.x should work

 ## Config
 ### Equipments